TheVSDev/veljko_spasic_blog/README.md

 SECURITY__PASSWORD__PEPPER=<Secret code>
 ```
 3. Run `npx knex migrate:latest` to update database
+4. Run `npx knex seed:run` to populate database
-4. Run `npm run dev` to start the development server
+5. Run `npm run dev` to start the development server

+Predefined admin account:
+After having started the development server, if you want to log in as an admin, use following credentials:
+- E-mail: `admin@admin.com`
+- Password: `Admin123456>`